bitlap/smt/README.md

 - Note
     - `verbose` Whether to enable detailed log.
-    - `includeFieldNames` Whether to include the name of the field in the `toString`.
+    - `includeFieldNames` Whether to include the names of the field in the `toString`.
     - `includeInternalFields` Whether to include the fields defined within a class.
 Not in a primary constructor.
     - `callSuper`             Whether to include the super's `toString`.
 Not support if super class is a trait.
     - Support `case class` and `class`.